hyperledger-labs/blockchain-analyzer/README.md

 ### Configure fabricbeat

 We can configure the agent using the `fabricbeat.yml` file.
+This file is generated based on the `fabricbeat/_meta/beat.yml` file.
 If we want to update the generated config file, we can edit `fabricbeat/_meta/beat.yml`, then run
 ```
 make update
 ```